 However, if the exhaust continuously emits white smoke, this suggests your engine is burning coolant and you may have a problem with your cylinder head or have a cracked head gasket.
 You’ll be able to spot if coolant is leaking into your engine oil as it will appear discoloured and creamy.

 If in doubt we’ll check it for free

-Don’t risk failing your MOT, or worse still, put your health at risk.
-If you have any concerns regarding the health of your vehicles exhaust system, our trained technicians can provide a free exhaust and emissions check at over 600 centres across the UK.
+Don’t risk failing your MOT, or worse still, putting your health at risk.
+If you have any concerns regarding the health of your car exhaust system, our trained technicians can provide a free exhaust and emissions check at over 600 centres across the UK.

-We’ll check your exhaust and catalytic converter for cracks, leaking joints, broken hangers, worn rubber mountings, corrosion, failed gaskets and high levels of pollutant gasses and will discuss and provide guidance on any areas that do not meet safety requirements.
-Book a no obligation exhaust inspection at Kwik Fit and receive a 15% discount should any work be required.
+We’ll check your exhaust and catalytic converter for a variety of damages such as cracks, leaking joints, broken hangers, worn rubber mountings, corrosion, failed gaskets and high levels of pollutant gasses.

 Once our checks are completed, we’ll be happy to discuss and provide guidance on any areas that do not meet safety requirements.
 Book online for our free no obligation exhaust inspection service, or contact your local KwikFit centre.